 If the OCDs are not redeemed within 5 years from the date of the issue, the OCDs shall be mandatorily converted into equity shares.

 vi.
-During the current year, the Company has invested an amount of 0.54 in "Welspun Europe S.A.” by subscription to equity shares.
+During the previous year, the Company had invested an amount of 0.54 in ""Welspun Europe S.A."" by subscription to equity shares.

 ii) Terms and rights attached to shares Equity shares